-Tamakkan’s session on “The Power of Franchising” at Al Mamoura Auditorium was aimed at those wanting to be either be franchisees or franchisors and shared the fundamental dynamics required before taking the franchising plunge.
+Tamakkan’s session on “The Power of Franchising” at Al Mamoura Auditorium was aimed at those wanting to be either franchisees or franchisors and shared the fundamental dynamics required before taking the franchising plunge.

 The seminar focused on a broad range of aspects; experts shared technical information about the legal and regulatory frameworks and offered advice on the entrepreneurial skill sets required.
 They also provided insights on ways to mitigate insecurity and conclude a quality contract.
 The session also featured presentations by entrepreneurs who shared their personal experiences.